 I didn’t know about Timeshare, but after my holiday at Anfi del Mar I have started to consider it as an option for the future.
 I would love a holiday home, but realistically I cannot afford to buy a second home anytime soon.
 Timeshare is an affordable way to own a holiday home to use a few weeks every year.
 The prices for an apartment at Anfi range from €13,000 to €70,000 for 50 years (one week per year) which can be paid through a financing system.

-We made great use of our magnificent balcony: relaxing on the sun loungers, eating Spanish tapas, drinking white wine and watching the sun go down over the Atlantic ocean.
+We certainly did make great use of our balcony!
+My favourite memory of Club Gran Anfi are relaxing on the sun loungers, eating Spanish tapas, drinking white wine and watching the sun go down over the Atlantic Ocean.